Our courses are organized into three core sequences:

 Students learn the foundations of effective software design and programming practice, how to program and evaluate a simulation, and how to apply modern resampling techniques in simulations in both R and Python.
 Students learn workflow solutions, e.g., Jupyter Notebooks, Latex, Knitr, Markdown reports, and collaboration platforms (e.g., GitHub and version control).
 Reproducible methods for programming and data processing are emphasized.

 This course explores the ethos, ethics, and obligations of the modern data scientist.
-Modern data security and privacy vulnerabilities, as well as solutions, for individual-level data and the institutions from which the data is derived will be discussed.
+Modern data security and privacy vulnerabilities, as well as solutions, for individual-level data and the institutions from which the data are derived will be discussed.
 The history, ethics, and standards for human experimentation are reviewed.
 The legal landscape concerning data ownership and privacy will be surveyed.

 This course will focus on an in-depth exploration of multiple (e.g., 6-8) case studies of modern data science applications.
-For half of the case studies, students in small groups will attempt their own solutions by re-analyze data and comparing their findings to each other and the original solution.
+For half of the case studies, students in small groups will attempt their own solutions by re-analyzing data and comparing their findings to each other and the original solution.
 The other case studies will focus on high-profile data science solutions, in academia and business, in which two yielded generally positive outcomes (reproducible, impactful) and two did not (not-reproducible, unethical).
 The processes of obtaining and processing the data, preforming the analysis, and communicating the results will be discussed.

 Students will work in small groups to engage in real world problems, and apply their skills in a supervised environment where active learning is reinforced, and learn to make practical decisions.
-First students will learn how to process data, generate analysis reports and data summaries.
+Students will learn how to process data, generate analysis reports and data summaries.
 Data will come from many sources, e.g. Kaggle competitions, VU/VUMC labs, and online documented data sets.
 Students will experience a goal-oriented teamwork environment and learn how to participate and support teams as the primary data curator and data analyst.

-Second-year students will lead the small groups formed the Data Science in Teams I class.
+Second-year students will lead the small groups formed in the Data Science in Teams I class.
 Here second-year students get to take on the responsibility of team leader and presenter; they will learn supervisory skills by managing team members and taking responsibility for the final project.
-This also allows student cohorts to interact in a formal setting.
+This course also allows student cohorts to interact in a formal setting.

 This course covers database management systems, e.g., relation databases, data architecture, and security.
 Topics include entity-relationship models and relational theory; storage and access of data; complex SQL queries; and non-relational databases including NoSQL databases.
 Connections to Hadoop and MapReduce will be highlighted.
-Students are exposed to data base architectures as time allows.
+Students are exposed to database architectures as time allows.